ibm-cloud-docs/vmwaresolutions/vcenter/dr_backup_bundle_overview.md

 {:note: .note}
 {:important: .important}

-# Single-node Trial for Data Protection and Disaster Recovery overview
+# Single-node for Data Protection and Disaster Recovery overview
 {: #dr_backup_bundle_overview}

-The Single-node Trial for Data Protection and Disaster Recovery provides the option to test drive
+The Single-node for Data Protection and Disaster Recovery provides the option to test drive
  {{site.data.keyword.cloud}} to migrate and recover VMware workloads to the {{site.data.keyword.cloud_notm}}.
 In addition, it includes the Veeam, HCX, and Zerto services.
-The Single-node Trial is a trial version of vCenter Server that provides the single-tenant VMware platform, which you can manage using the same tools as in on-premises environments.
+The Single-node is a trial version of vCenter Server that provides the single-tenant VMware platform, which you can manage using the same tools as in on-premises environments.
 You can take advantage of the speed and scale of the cloud while you maintain the same level of control and visibility that is provided on-premises.
 {: shortdesc}

-The trial is designed for migration of up to 20 simple development or test workloads that use vCenter Server.
+This offering is designed for migration of up to 20 simple development or test workloads that use vCenter Server.
 Automation installs and configures VMware HCX in the {{site.data.keyword.cloud_notm}}, provide an on-premises HCX activation key, and install Veeam and Zerto in a matter of hours.
 You can back up and replicate 20 virtual machines (VMs) with Veeam and Zerto.

-The Single-node Trial for Data Protection and Disaster Recovery is for proof of concept (POC) only.
+The Single-node for Data Protection and Disaster Recovery is for proof of concept (POC) only.
 Do not run production workloads on this environment.
-Management functions such as adding and removing hosts and clusters, ordering more add-on services, and applying updates are not supported.
+Management functions such as adding and removing hosts, adding and deleting clusters, ordering more add-on services, and applying updates are not supported.
 {:important}

-After your Single-node Trial instance is deployed, you can use on demand consulting and expert services to help you migrate your VMware workloads to the {{site.data.keyword.cloud_notm}}.
+After your Single-node instance is deployed, you can use on demand consulting and expert services to help you migrate your VMware workloads to the {{site.data.keyword.cloud_notm}}.
 For more information, see:

 * [IBM On Demand Consulting for Hybrid Cloud](https://public.dhe.ibm.com/software/data/sw-library/services/ODC.pdf){:external}
 * [IBM Analytics Cloud Expert Services](https://www.ibm.com/analytics/us/en/services/cloud-expert-services.html){:external}

 Additionally, [{{site.data.keyword.cloud_notm}} Garage Services](https://www.ibm.com/cloud/garage/){:external} can help you accelerate application modernization through the latest cloud native practices.

-This trial is intended for use up to 90 days.
+This offering is intended for use up to 90 days.
 Monthly recurring charges are billed based on your billing schedule, and not when the instance is ordered.
 If the instance is not cancelled on or before the last day of your billing cycle, you are charged for the next month.
 A 90-day trial might result in four months of charges, unless the cancellation is completed before the fourth month begins.
 {:note}

-When you are finished with the trial, you can delete this environment and provision a new environment that meets your capacity needs.
+When you are finished with it, you can delete this environment and provision a new environment that meets your capacity needs.

-## Technical specifications for Single-node Trial for Data Protection and Disaster Recovery instances
+## Technical specifications for Single-node for Data Protection and Disaster Recovery instances
 {: #dr_backup_bundle_overview-tech-specs}

-The following components are included in your Single-node Trial for Data Protection and Disaster Recovery instance.
+The following components are included in your Single-node for Data Protection and Disaster Recovery instance.

 The availability and pricing of standardized hardware configurations might vary based on the {{site.data.keyword.cloud_notm}} data center that is selected for deployment.
 {:note}